Logimethods/nats-connector-spark-scala/README.md

 #### Serialization of the primitive types

 The Spark elements are first serialized as `byte[]` before being sent to NATS.
-By default, the (Java) primitive types are encoded through the `com.logimethods.connector.nats_spark.NatsSparkUtilities.encodeData(Object obj)` method.
+By default, the (Java) number types are encoded through the `com.logimethods.connector.nats_spark.NatsSparkUtilities.encodeData(Object obj)` method.

 #### Custom Serialization